Pind Daan from Malaysia: Complete 2026 Guide to Gaya, Varanasi and Prayagraj

 • Passport Validity: Your passport must be valid for at least six months beyond your arrival date in India, with a minimum of two blank pages for immigration stamps.

 • Ritual Documentation: Prepare a written list of at least three generations of ancestors on your paternal side—names, dates of passing (or approximate years), and your family Gotra.
 Your pandit requires this for the Sankalp invocation.
+If you do not know the Gotra, inform us—our pandits will guide you on the appropriate recitation.

 Currency Exchange and Cost Planning (MYR to INR)